shaikhabuzer0/verification/_posts/2025-07-14-systemverilog-oop-concetps.md

 ## Systemverilog OOPs Concepts
-# Class -- Encapsulates the data
+# Class (Encapsulates the data)
 It is a user defined data type.
 It wraps the data in single unit.
 Everything inside the class is dynamic, to make it static use static keyword while declaring properties/methods.
-Dynamic -- User have to create memory for it.
+Dynamic --> User have to create memory for it.
-Static -- Compiler will create memory for it.
+Static --> Compiler will create memory for it.
 ```verilog
 module top;
 class packet;